octaviotron/zimbra/notes-cluster.md

 ```
 echo "hacluster:your_password"|chpasswd
 ```
-(change "your_password" and put there your password)
+(change "your_password" and remember it for later)

 On all nodes start the cluster:
 ```